Start A Program

 Your decision to start a mentoring program stems from your belief that a need already exists for such a program.
-However, in order to gather the support you will need to launch a program, you must verify that the need does actually exist.
+However, in order to gather the support you will need to launch a program, you must verify that the need actually exists.

 Design the Parameters for Your Program

-The program design phase helps your mentoring program decide what youth populations to serve, what specific type of mentoring you want to use, what setting the matches will meet in, what type of school or organization it may want to partner with and what types of people to involve.
+The program design phase helps you decide what youth populations to serve, what specific type of mentoring you want to use, what setting the matches will meet in, what type of school or organization to potentially partner with and what types of people to involve.
 You will also need to determine how you evaluate success for your program and identify case management protocol to ensure that your program staff provides regular support to mentors and mentees.

 Plan How the Program will be Managed

 During this phase, it is important to plan how you will manage your mentoring program.
-Areas of focus include: selecting a management team, establishing policies and procedures, implementing staff training and professional development, developing a financial plan for sustainability, implementing the program from A-Z (e.g. recruitment, screening, orientation and training, matching, match activities, ongoing support, recognition and match closure) as well as a plan for evaluating the impact and outcomes of your program.
+Areas of focus include: selecting a management team, establishing policies and procedures, implementing staff training and professional development, developing a financial plan for sustainability, implementing the program from A-Z (e.g., recruitment, screening, orientation and training, matching, match activities, ongoing support, recognition and match closure), as well as developing a plan to evaluate the impact and outcomes of your program.

 Elements of Effective Practice for Mentoring™, Third Edition